 A STEM program

-Developing STEM knowledge and skills are critical to facing current and future challenges, including living in a changing environment, effectively managing food and water, delivering improved health and wellbeing and ensuring Victoria’s prosperity and development.
+Developing STEM knowledge and skills is critical to facing current and future challenges, including living in a changing environment, effectively managing food and water, delivering improved health and wellbeing and ensuring Victoria’s prosperity and development.
 We are raising the profile of STEM education with educators, leaders, careers advisors, students and their families and community.
 It is important that STEM education is seen as vital for all our young people’s futures, regardless of their intended pathway.(DET, 2015)

 STEM at Blackburn High School